scorelab/tensormap/tensormap-server/README.md

   the python virtual environment by following [this](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) guide.
 Follow the relevant guide based on your operating system.

+* run the setup script using `./setup.sh` to create a virtual environment and activate it.

 * Then Active the virtual environment and run the following command to install the pip packages to your virtual